ankschoubey/old-blog/_pages/philosophy.md

 Keep your weapons sheeth

+Boundaries

+Gift of attention.
+Gift of empathy.
+Gift of truth.

 **Part 3: Practices**

 4. Learning to care.
 Guide rather than taunt
-5. Random acts of kindness
+5. Being kind and random acts of kindness.
 9. Be the person everyone calls.
 Be useful.
 10. Ask for help.
 People ae more caring that you realize.
 11. Implement Zero Trust